 This classic Thai curry is sure to please everyone in your house.
-By controlling the heat when you add the yellow curry paste, you can set this curry from fragrant to extra hot.
+By controlling the heat when you add the curry paste, you can set this curry from fragrant to extra hot.
 It’s up to you!

 baby spinach leaves

-yellow curry paste
+yellow curry paste(May be presentCrustacea)

-While the rice is cooking, cut the peeled pumpkin into 1cm cubes.
-TIP: Cut the pumpkin to the correct size so it cooks in the allocated time.Thinly slice the brown onion.
+While the rice is cooking, peel the butternut pumpkin and cut into 2cm chunks.
+TIP: Keep the peel on if you're in a rush.
+It becomes tender after roasting and adds fibre to the meal.Thinly slice the brown onion.
 Cut the zucchini into 1cm chunks.
 Finely grate the ginger.

 In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
 Add the pumpkin, brown onion and zucchini and cook until slightly softened, 5-6 minutes.
 Add the yellow curry paste (see ingredients list) and ginger and cook until fragrant, 1-2 minutes.
 SPICY!
 You may find the curry paste hot!
 Feel free to add less, depending on your taste.